 The use of essential oils is sometimes underestimated when limited to the connotations of “aromatherapy.”
 Topical and occasionally internal applications are relevant, as well.
 One drop mixed with one teaspoon of coconut oil, rubbed on the stomach or ingested in a spoon of honey, can calm an upset stomach or indigestion in a snap.
 This remarkable ability is being broached by researchers, marked by a systematic review of the literature that cover's irritable bowel syndrome (IBS) and peppermint, though this treatment typically requires the use of peppermint encapsulated in enteric-coated capsules.

 Nine studies were reviewed, spanning more than seven hundred patients, and the conclusion was clear – taking peppermint essential oil in enteric-coated capsules performs much better than placebo when it comes to pain and symptom management.
 In their conclusion, University of Western Ontario researchers stated that,

 “Peppermint essential oil is a safe and effective short-term treatment for IBS.
-Future studies should assess the long-term efficacy and safety of peppermint essential oil and its efficacy relative to other IBS treatments including antidepressants and antispasmodic drugs.”
-(3)
+Future studies should assess the long-term efficacy and safety of peppermint essential oil and its efficacy relative to other IBS treatments including antidepressants and antispasmodic drugs.

 One of my personal favorite benefits of peppermint essential oil is bug repellant – especially since I live in mosquito country!

 In a comparison of seven commercial bug repellants, Terminix® ALLCLEAR® Sidekick Mosquito Repeller nearly topped the charts.
 If you aren't aware, this is an “all-natural” blend that lists cinnamon, eugenol, geranium, peppermint, and lemongrass oils.
 It was very close to a tie with OFF!®, the chemical-laden, DEET-filled commercial brand.